hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 #### DNS

 DNS can be configured external to GCP or using [Cloud DNS](https://cloud.google.com/dns/).
-The fully qualified domain name should resolve to the Forwarding Rules associated with the PTFE deployment.
+The fully qualified domain name should resolve to the Forwarding Rules associated with the Terraform Enterprise deployment.
 Creating the required DNS entry is outside the scope of this guide.

 #### SSL/TLS Certificates and Load Balancers

-An SSL/TLS certificate signed by a public or private CA is required for secure communication between clients, VCS systems, and the PTFE application server.
+An SSL/TLS certificate signed by a public or private CA is required for secure communication between clients, VCS systems, and the Terraform Enterprise application server.
 The certificate can be specified during the UI-based installation or in a configuration file used for an unattended installation.

 ## Infrastructure Diagram